AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 5. You can now see a sortable table for the report in the AVD UI: click on the Report ID link in the Vulnerability Detection UI.
 This is a **goal state** for a pilot or demo for stakeholders who will be using the product directly.
 5. To share the value of AVD with other stakeholders: import the report into a spreadsheet - this spreadsheet would be a deliverable for a Pilot for other customer stakeholders - your Azul SE will assist you with this.

-## Lab 2 - Onboard Petclinic into AIC using non-Azul JVM and Run AVD Report
+## Lab 2 - Onboard Petclinic into AIC using non-Azul JVM and Create an AVD Report

 1. Shut down Petclinic
 2. Switch from Zulu to your non-Azul JDK so that java --version shows the new JDK